Permission use cases¶

 and Subtree of Location

-because no Location can satisfy both those requirements at the same time.
+cannot work together, because no location can satisfy both those requirements at the same time.

 content/remove